 Personality and Temperament

 They’re intelligent, sensitive, and have a great affinity for people, tending to be particularly affectionate and patient with children.
 These dogs are fond of people and love to be around them, and hence, it is tough for them to cope with solitude.
-The Goldador comes from two highly social dog breeds, they aren’t dogs who do well on their own for long periods of time, so situations in which they’re left alone, crated or kept tied outside for long periods of time are not appropriate for these dogs.
+The Goldador comes from two highly social dog breeds.
+They aren’t dogs who do well on their own for long periods, so situations in which they’re left alone, crated or kept tied outside for long periods are not appropriate for these dogs.

-The Goldador is a very active breed and enjoys nothing more than running, hiking, or walking alongside their owner.
-The Golden Labrador is very active especially when they are young and require a walk once or twice a day to burn off that energy.
+The Goldador is a very active breed and enjoys nothing more than running, hiking, or walking alongside its owner.
+The Golden Labrador is very busy, especially when they are young and require a walk once or twice a day to burn off that energy.
 They are easy to exercise as they will happily lope alongside you as you run or bike.

 The playful and energetic spirit of Goldador pairs perfectly with children.
 However, keep in mind that they should not be in a household with infants or toddlers.

 This dog needs guidance and structure in his life, so once you’ve set up a routine, stick with it.
-Ideal for the first-time dog owner.
+They are An Ideal for first-time dog owner.
 As almost their entire line of ancestors was used to working closely with people, The Goldadors inherited these traits and are easy to train.
-This means that it’s always a good choice for a dog for people never owned a dog before.
+It means that it’s always a good choice for a dog for people never owned a dog before.